-In dCFT's one can encounter non-vanishing one-point functions and due to the non-trivial vacuum expectation values this will happen already at tree-level for the set-ups in question.
-As first pointed out in~\cite{deLeeuw:2015hxa,Buhl-Mortensen:2015gfd} the tree level one point functions of scalar operators for $x_3>0$ can conveniently be expressed as an overlap between a matrix product state and a Bethe eigenstate of the $SO(6)$ integrable spin chain.
+In dCFT's one can encounter non-vanishing one-point functions and due to the nontrivial vacuum expectation values this will happen already at tree-level for the setups in question.
+As first pointed out in~\cite{deLeeuw:2015hxa,Buhl-Mortensen:2015gfd} the tree level one-point functions of scalar operators for $x_3>0$ can conveniently be expressed as an overlap between a matrix product state and a Bethe eigenstate of the $SO(6)$ integrable spin chain.

 Both from the point of view of statistical physics and from the point of view of holography it is interesting to understand when a certain initial state or a matrix product state is ``solvable'', i.e.\ under what circumstances the various physical quantities associated to the state can be computed exactly.
 One class of such quantities are the overlaps with the Bethe eigenstates of the system.
 Based on the experience from a number of concrete studies of overlaps~\cite{Pozsgay:2009,Brockmann:2014a,Brockmann:2014b,deLeeuw:2015hxa,Buhl-Mortensen:2015gfd, Foda:2015nfk,deLeeuw:2016umh,deLeeuw:2016ofj} a proposal for an integrability criterion was put forward in~\cite{Piroli:2017sei}.
 An initial state or matrix product state was said to be integrable if it was annihilated by all the conserved charges of the integrable system, which were odd under space-time parity.